Germany: Two police officers shot dead during traffic stop, suspects at large | DW | 31.01.2022

 They were able to radio to colleagues, "They're shooting," prior to their deaths after spotting dead game in the vehicle the shooters traveled in.
 As a result of this knowledge, authorities are seeking more than one individual.

+One suspect is believed to have already been known to the police because of a hit-and-run incident.
+The man was said to possess a weapons permit.

-Police were looking for clues at the scene and had almost no leads early on Monday.
-The two officers who died were in uniform at the time, though they were driving an unmarked car.
+The two officers who died were in uniform at the time but were driving an unmarked car.

 The shooting occurred on a rural road, Kreisstrasse 22, at around 4:20 a.m.
 The road was entirely closed afterward.